 The second thing more expensive eyepieces offer you is increased apparent field of view.
 This is the big deal, the “killer app” of premium eyepieces.
 This is what you want, this is what you’re paying for when you spend that extra money on an eyepiece.
 One area where the increased AFOV really matters is if you have a non-motorized scope, like a dob.
 Because the AFOV is wider, at higher magnifications, the object you’re looking at will stay in the field of view longer before having to nudge the scope to recenter it as the earth turns and moves the object out of your field of view.

-Most people prefer the “walking in space” feeling that larger AFOVs offer.
+Most people prefer the “spacewalk” feeling that larger AFOVs offer.
 When you get to an 82-degree or wider AFOV, your peripheral vision can no longer see the edge of the field of view while you’re looking at the center.
 This gives you the feeling that you’re no longer looking through a telescope, but instead, it’s like being on a spaceship and looking out through a porthole.

 Another reason for increasaed AFOV is that most people find that extra bit of black sky surrounding a DSO as they observe with that larger field of view to be aesthetically pleasing.
 The extra black at the edge frames the object in the center, and it looks better.
 And these are all very good reasons to spend more on an eyepiece.